Faust

-Faust (/faʊst/ FOWST, /de/) is the protagonist of a classic German legend based on the historical Johann Georg Faust (c.
+Faust (/faʊst/ FOWST; /de/) is the protagonist of a classic German legend based on the historical Johann Georg Faust (c.
 1480–1540).
 The erudite Faust is highly successful yet dissatisfied with his life, which leads him to make a deal with the Devil at a crossroads, exchanging his soul for unlimited knowledge and worldly pleasures.
 The Faust legend has been the basis for many literary, artistic, cinematic, and musical works that have reinterpreted it through the ages.
 "Faust" and the adjective "Faustian" imply sacrificing spiritual values for power, knowledge, or material gain.

 The Faust of early books – as well as the ballads, dramas, movies, and puppet-plays which grew out of them – is irrevocably damned because he prefers human knowledge over divine knowledge: "He laid the Holy Scriptures behind the door and under the bench, refused to be called doctor of theology, but preferred to be styled doctor of medicine".
 Chapbooks containing variants of this legend were popular throughout Germany in the 16th century.
 The story was popularised in England by Christopher Marlowe, who gave it a classic treatment in his play The Tragical History of Doctor Faustus (c.
 1592).

-In Goethe's reworking of the story over two hundred years later, Faust seduces a pious girl who then dies by suicide, but after many further adventures Faust is saved from damnation through the intervention of penitent women, including the girl whose life he ruined.
+In Goethe's reworking of the story over two hundred years later, Faust is shown to commit numerous sins and wicked acts, including the seduction of a pious girl who commits suicide, but he is ultimately saved from damnation by the virtue of pure-hearted women.

 Summary of the story

-Faust is unsatisfied with his life as a scholar and becomes depressed.
-After an attempt to take his own life, he calls on the Devil for further knowledge and magic powers with which to indulge all the pleasure and knowledge of the world.
+A brilliant scholar, Faust is embittered by the limits of science, theology, and the humanities, feeling that he has wasted his life.
+After a suicide attempt, he calls upon the Devil for magical powers with which to indulge all the knowledge and pleasures of the world.
 In response, the Devil's representative, Mephistopheles, appears.
-He makes a bargain with Faust: Mephistopheles will serve Faust with his magic powers for a set number of years, but at the end of the term, the Devil will claim Faust's soul, and Faust will be eternally enslaved.
+Faust trades his soul, knowingly condemning himself to Hell, for 24 years of the demon's unquestioned servitude.

 During the term of the bargain, Faust makes use of Mephistopheles in various ways.
 In Goethe's drama, and many subsequent versions of the story, Mephistopheles helps Faust seduce a beautiful and innocent young woman, usually named Gretchen, whose life is ultimately destroyed when she gives birth to Faust's illegitimate son.
 Realizing this unholy act, she drowns the child and is sentenced to death for murder.
 However, Gretchen's innocence saves her in the end, and she enters Heaven.
-In Goethe's rendition, Faust is saved by God via his constant striving – in combination with Gretchen's pleadings with God in the form of the eternal feminine.
+In Goethe's rendition, Faust is saved by God via his constant striving, in combination with Gretchen's pleadings with God in the form of the eternal feminine.
 However, in the early versions of the tale, Faust is irrevocably corrupted and believes his sins cannot be forgiven; when the term ends, the Devil carries him off to Hell.